 Everything lies in the slicer settings

-Your slicer settings deal with how your final product looks, for example, the layer height gives the details to specific height of each layer in the design, if the layer height is thick than the final object won’t have many details and layers become visible, if it is thin the details of the final object are visible enough blending the layers into each other.
+Your slicer settings deal with how your final product looks.
+For example, the layer height gives the details to the specific height of each layer in the design.
+If the layer height is thick than the final object won’t have many details and layers become visible.
+If it is thin the details of the final object are visible enough blending the layers into each other.
 Thus this setting is necessary.

-Shell thickness refers to the number of layers that the outer wall will have before infill printing will begin.
-The higher the setting is for shell thickness, the thicker the outer walls of your object will be.
-So if you are going to finish the object by sanding, you want to increase the shell thickness to account for the material that you will be removed later.
+Shell thickness refers to the number of layers.
+That the outer wall will have before infill printing will begin.
+The higher the setting is for shell thickness.
+The thicker the outer walls of your object will be.
+So if you are going to finish the object by sanding, you want to increase the shell thickness to account for the material.
+You will be removed later.